SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

 \subsection{Simulation Results.}

-\textbf{Comparison to baselines.} To the best of our knowledge, no prior work has explored perception‑aware trajectory generation using SCR.
-Therefore, we compare our planner with two intuitive yaw strategies: \emph{Constant}, which fixes the camera to a global heading, and \emph{Forward}, which keeps the camera aligned with the velocity vector.
-We evaluate four trajectories from the Blackbird dataset per site, ``clover,'' ``patrick,'' ``thrice,'' and ``winter'' in \textit{stata1}, and ``ampersand,'' ``dice,'' ``halfmoon,'' and ``sid'' in \textit{stata2}.
+\textbf{Comparison to baselines.} Previous VIO-based perception-aware planners~\cite{Murali19ACC, Bartolomei20IROS} use an FOV cost that steers the camera toward visual features to improve VIO accuracy, but employ no uncertainty metric.
+In contrast, our method leverages E-SCRNet uncertainties to select reliable scene coordinates.
+To demonstrate the effectiveness of this additional uncertainty information, we compare our planner with three yaw strategies: \emph{Forward}, which keeps the camera aligned with the velocity vector; \emph{Vanilla}, which uses the same perception-aware optimization but \emph{without E-SCRNet uncertainty}, i.e., a fixed weight of 1.0 in Eq.~\eqref{eq:fov_cost} and no high-entropy pixel filtering, matching previous strategies~\cite{Murali19ACC, Bartolomei20IROS} while still using SCR for fairness; and \emph{Fisher information matrix (FIM)}, which replaces the entropy weight in Eq.~\eqref{eq:fov_cost} with the trace of the FIM from Zhang et al.~\cite{Zhang2020Arxiv}.
+We evaluate four trajectories from the Blackbird dataset per site, ``clover'', ``patrick'', ``thrice'', and ``winter'' in \texttt{stata1}, and ``ampersand'', ``dice'', ``halfmoon'', and ``sid'' in \texttt{stata2}.
 Each trajectory is flown multiple times.